solo-io/envoy-operator/README.md

   nodeIdTemplate: "{{.PodName}}"
 ```

-The node id given to each envoy will match its pod name.
+The node id given to each Envoy will match its pod name.

 The full template interpolation interface is defined [here](pkg/downward/interface.go) and should cover all of the downward API (labels and annotations included).

 # Use cases
-This operator's main uses case is with an ADS server.
+This operator's main uses case is with an ADS server [such as Gloo](https://github.com/solo-io/gloo).
 We are looking to hear more from the community about what other uses cases are of interest.

-# Future plans
+# Road Map
 - SSL \ mTLS configuration
 - Pod Injection
 - Provide Locality information for zone aware routing.

+# Help
+Please join us on our slack channel [https://slack.solo.io/](https://slack.solo.io/) with any questions, feedback, or suggestions.